 This book about the science of learning and memory was written by New York Times reporter Benedict Carey and published in 2015.
 There’s lots to cover, so let’s get straight to it!

-These are my 3 learnings from the summary:
+These are my 3 learnings from How We Learn:

 - Not all memories are created equal.